 - The office staff is generally available from 9:30 a.m. to 12:00 noon and 1:30 p.m. to 4:00 p.m. on Monday through Friday.

 - All staff members may not be available during the posted office hours.

 - Students wishing to meet with the Associate Chair for Graduate Affairs must make an appointment.
-An appointment request should be requested through our Contact Us form.
-The appointment request should include specific information regarding the purpose of the meeting.
+An appointment request should be requested at the front desk in Van Leer W208.